 A Vote of Censure may be appropriate in those times when a faculty is alarmed and/or significantly distressed by the actions of a member of the administration, or of the administration as a whole.
 The purpose of the Vote of Censure is to alert the administration to the nature and level of discontent, to provide clear identification of the grievous action or path of decisions, and to call for review and correction of the actions or situation within a specified period of time, usually one year.
 The Vote of Censure, though serious, stops short of demanding the removal of the offending administrator(s), and intends to allow a time of remedy and potential reconciliation.

 A Vote of No-Confidence may be appropriate when the actions or policies of the administration or one of its members are either so grievous that they require swift or immediate condemnation of the policy or the administrator, or when actions or policies already censured via the Vote of Censure have not been remedied within the time allotted.
 A vote of No-Confidence must not be taken frivolously or hastily, but must remain an option when grievances properly addressed go without remedy.
-In order to ensure that votes of No-Confidence are not taken frivolously or hastily, only one vote regarding a particular administrator(s) can proceed to Step 2, and be conducted, each semester.

 II.
 Procedures for Votes of Confidence, Censure, and No-Confidence

 The Faculty Assembly may call for a Vote of Confidence, a Vote of Censure, or a Vote of No-Confidence in members of the Administration at SRSU – Alpine.
-To ensure a fair and orderly process, and to give the administrator(s) an opportunity to respond to faculty concerns, a two-step procedure will then be followed.
+To ensure a fair and orderly process, and to give the administrator(s) an opportunity to respond to faculty concerns, a two-step procedure will then the following procedure will be followed.

-Step 1: At any regular or specially called meeting of the Faculty Assembly, any voting member may introduce a written motion of Confidence, Censure or No Confidence regarding a member of the administration.
+Step 1: At any regular or specially called meeting of the Faculty Assembly, any voting member may introduce a written motion of Confidence, Censure or No Confidence regarding a member of the administration; however, the motion must

+be submitted to the Faculty Assembly President before the meeting in time for it

+to be sent to the Faculty Assembly members along with the agenda.
+This will allow

+the faculty an opportunity to read and reflect on the resolution before the meeting.

+Such a motion shall state the rationale for the proposed action.

+The resolution will be placed in the President’s section of the agenda, which should

+allow for enough time for a thorough discussion of the resolution.

+The resolution must be introduced and voted on before 5:00 p.m.
+If the vote does

+not occur before 5:00 p.m., then the resolution shall be tabled until either the next

+regularly scheduled Faculty Assembly meeting or until a special meeting is called.

+Upon completion of discussion, the Assembly Secretary shall conduct a secret ballot.

 Such motion shall state the rationale for the proposed action.
 Upon seconding, the motion shall be discussed and then members shall vote by secret ballot to either

 a) Continue Proceedings, or